 President Putin has always maintained that Russia was a better country when it was part of the Soviet Union; in fact there are many citizens who feel the same way.
 Even if now they have the glamourous Western shops to peruse, and can visit overseas countries easily, during the Soviet era at least they had their jobs, their apartments were warm, and society was reasonably safe.

-Russia still competes its national championships in teams formed by the Federal District areas; see below the maps that show the extent of Russia, and its breakdown into Federal Districts.
+Russia still competes its national championships in teams formed by the Federal District areas; see at the bottom of this page the maps that show the extent of Russia, and its breakdown into Federal Districts.
 You will hear these names next week as the country competes in the Russia Cup.
+There are 19 regions competing in MAG, and 20 in WAG.

 Outline map of Russia showing the main cities and the Federal Districts.
 Maps generated using Microsoft Copilot, 2026